-However, financial markets are hardly efficient in reality, and market participants can always find an arbitrage opportunity to spot market-moving trends and predict price differentials.
+However, financial markets are hardly efficient, and market participants can always find an arbitrage opportunity to spot market-moving trends and predict price differentials.

 Thus, information arbitrage in financial markets arises due to asymmetrical information flowing through the market.
 This asymmetry can be due to limited access to information, lack of accuracy, uncertainty over the prevailing data, or lack of interest to seek more profound knowledge.
 It can also arise when investors do not realize the value of such information.

 Information arbitrage opportunities arise when investors look beyond traditional sources to identify meaningful information.
 This information could be in the form of the latest diet or fashion trend or an offbeat travel destination found on a blog, social media chat room, or YouTube video.
 The smart arbitrageurs can use these nuggets of information to foresee trends and understand the direct beneficiaries.
 They predict the security price movements of the companies involved in the value chain and profit from it.